flutter/samples/experimental/web_dashboard/README.md

   <meta name="google-signin-client_id" content="<YOUR WEB CLIENT ID>">
 ```

-Replace `<YOUR WEB CLIENT ID>` with the client ID from Step 2.

 ### Step 4: Create a web app

 In the Firebase console, under "Project overview", click "Add app", select Web,
-and paste the code snippet into a new file, `web/firebase_init.js` referenced in
+and paste the code snippet into a new file, `web/firebase_init.js`.
-step 3:

 ```javascript
 // web/firebase_init.js